 The benefits of tourism outweigh the costs, in most circumstances.
 Virginia competes intensely with other states, and communities within Virginia compete with each other, to attract money-spending tourists - just as communities compete to attract businesses to locate in their area.
 Competition between jurisdictions can handicap efforts to draw people to a region, such as the Roanoke Valley or Hampton Roads, since states, counties, and cities are reluctant to share the rewards (tax revenues) that come with success.

 Mother Nature ignores the political boundaries separating the states, or the counties and cities within Virginia.
 The Chambers of Commerce are far more conscious of those boundaries, however.
 Advertising intended to draw tourists to the Outer Banks of North Carolina rarely mentions the charms of Virginia Beach - and don't hold your breath waiting for the Virginians to encourage visitation to sites in North Carolina either.

 Collection and distribution of tax revenues are based on political geography, so tourism advertising often reflects political rather than ecological boundaries.
 Nearly all the listings for accommodations on the Chincoteague Chamber of Commerce Web site have (surprise!) a Chincoteague mailing address.
-Hotels/motels in Maryland might benefit from their proximity to Chincoteague, but the business community on the Virginia island does not want any of the tourism business to leak across the border into Maryland.9
+Hotels/motels in Chincoteague might benefit from joint marketing with Ocean City to attract customers from the Washington, DC area, but the business community on the Virginia island does not want any of the tourism business to leak across the border into Maryland.10

 the Fairfax County Park Authority manages parkland around Burke Lake for typical suburban activities - but recreational use of the lake itself is reserved for just anglers